cseanburns/research-notebook/source/_posts/2014-05-20-peerj-research-9.markdown

   A value of *na* indicates no information available and is assigned to those articles without a publicly available peer review history.
-* **NoRevisions**: Numerical variable indicating the number of revisions the manuscript went through before being accepted.
-The higher the number, the more revisions.
-The range is *0-2*.
+* **NoRevisions**: Categorical variable indicating the number of revisions the manuscript went through before being accepted.
+The three levels include No Revision, One Revision, and Two Revisions.
 * **RevStanding1**: Categorical variable indicating whether the first revision was accepted after no revisions, minor revisions, or major revisions.
 Values include: None, Minor, Major, and